starknet-edu/aa-workshop/README.md

 After completing each step, run the associated script to verify it has been implemented correctly.

+Use the [Cairo book](https://book.cairo-lang.org/ch00-00-introduction.html) and the [Starknet docs](https://docs.starknet.io/documentation/) as a reference.

 ## Setup

 1. Clone this repository